Paying attention to the attention economy

 So now, here I am, 15 minutes poorer, and in need of much more time than that to reel my attention back in and cultivate the focus I need to think and write about the very thing I have just squandered—my attention.

 The concept of the attention economy was first theorized by psychologist and Nobel prize winning economist, Herbert Simon in 1971.
 His idea was that as the world becomes more information-abundant, our ability to effectively attend to it becomes more limited.
-It is crazy to think just how exponentially relevant his ideas have become in recent years, but at the time, he clearly understood the incredible possibility of a nascent computer processing and information age.
+It is crazy to think just how profoundly relevant his ideas have become in recent years, but at the time, he clearly understood the incredible possibility of a nascent computer processing and information age.
 In his 1971 essay, “Designing Organizations for an Information-Rich World,” he wrote:

 “In an information-rich world, the wealth of information means a dearth of something else: a scarcity of whatever it is that information consumes.
 What information consumes is rather obvious: it consumes the attention of its recipients.
 Hence a wealth of information creates a poverty of attention and a need to allocate that attention efficiently among the overabundance of information sources that might consume it.”

 The idea that we have this scant and increasingly overwhelmed resource to spend on a seemingly endless barrage of digital information can make the problem seem insurmountable.
-But the truth is a problem that is much bigger than that.
+But the truth is a problem that is even bigger than that.

-The attention economy, on the other hand, has different things in mind.
+The attention economy, on the other hand, has other things in mind.
 Ben Eicher, a writer/philosopher, interested in the historical underpinnings of capitalism, writes extensively and in great detail about the specific tools employed by big tech to capture and contain our attention:

 “The attention economy begins with the deliberate design of environments that seize and hold awareness.
 These are not neutral or impartial platforms.
 They are architectures of capture which are calibrated to exploit human neurochemistry.
 As Sean Parker, Facebook’s first president, candidly admitted, the platform was designed to “consume as much of your time and conscious attention as possible.”³ Every major platform has since adopted this principle by building interfaces that hook users and maximize engagement.”